-Parts per million (ppm), parts per billion (ppb), and parts per trillion (ppt) are the most commonly used terms to describe very small amounts or trace levels of chemicals of concern in our drinking water.
+Parts per million (ppm), parts per billion (ppb), and parts per trillion (ppt) are the most used terms to describe very small amounts or trace levels of chemicals of concern in our drinking water.

-• One ppm is the equivalent of four drops of impurity in a 55-gallon barrel of water or one minute in two years, also expressed as milligrams per liter (mg/L).
+• One ppm is also expressed as milligrams per liter (mg/L), the equivalent of four drops of impurity in a 55-gallon barrel of water or one minute in two years.

-• One ppb is the equivalent of one drop of impurity in 500 barrels of water or 1 cent out of \$10 million, also expressed as micrograms per liter (ug/L).
+• One ppb is also expressed as micrograms per liter ($\mu g/L$), the equivalent of one drop of impurity in 500 barrels of water or 1 cent out of \$10 million.

-• One ppt is the equivalent of one drop of impurity in 500,000 barrels of water or traveling 6 inches out of a 93 million-mile journey toward the sun, also expressed as nanograms per liter (ng/L).
+• One ppt is also expressed as nanograms per liter (ng/L), the equivalent of one drop of impurity in 500,000 barrels of water or traveling 6 inches out of a 93-million-mile journey toward the sun.